-A meeting of the Staffing Committee will be held within 3 working days of the Grievance Hearing.
+A meeting of the Staffing Committee will be held as soon as is practicable following the Grievance Hearing giving the standard 3 days clear notice.

-The meeting will make appropriate arrangements for an investigation including nominating an investigator to conduct any necessary research, including, if appropriate, liaising with other parities.
+The meeting will make appropriate arrangements for an investigation including nominating an investigator to conduct any necessary research, including, if appropriate, liaising with other parties.
 A note taker will also be appointed.